MundoAndino Home : Andes Argentina Guide at MundoAndino

 Geoffroy's Cat

 '''Geoffroy's Cat'(Leopardus geoffroyi'') is probably the most common wild cat in South America.
-It is about the size of a domestic cat.
-Its fur has black spots, but the background color varies from region to region; in the north, a brownish yellow coat is most common.
-Farther south, its coat are grayish.
+It is the about the size of a domestic cat.
+Its fur has black spots, but the background colour varies from region to region; in the north, a brownish yellow coat is most common.
+Farther south, the coat is grayish.
 Melanism is quite common both in the wild and in captivity.

-Geoffroy's Cat primarily preys on rodents, small lizards, insects, and occasionally frogs and fish; it is at the top of the food chain.
+This feline preys primarily on rodents, small lizards, insects, and occasionally frogs and fish; it is at the top of the food chain in its range.
 Although it appears to be plentiful, some conservationists are concerned because Geoffroy's Cat is hunted extensively for its pelt.

-Geoffroy's Cat is about 60 cm (24 in) long, has relatively long 31 cm (12 in) tall and weighs only about 24 kg (49 lb), though individuals up to 8 kg (18 lb) have been reported.
-There have been attempts to breed this cat with domestic cats, but with very little success.
+Geoffroy's Cat is about 60 cm (24 in) long, 31 cm (12 in) tall and weighs only about 24 kg (49 lb), though individuals up to 8 kg (18 lb) have been reported.
 Pregnant females appear to take extra care in choosing where they give birth to their kittens.
-Geoffroy's Cat kittens develop very quickly and at about 6 weeks they are fully mobile.
+Geoffroy's Cat kittens develop very quickly, and at about 6 weeks they are fully mobile.

 The species inhabits the Andes, Pampas (scrubby forest parts), and Gran Chaco landscape.